The books and events consultancy

-Bookshaped is a literary consultancy specialising in PR, editorial advice and special projects.
+Bookshaped is a literary consultancy specialising in online book events, book PR, editorial advice and special projects.

-We work with publishers, agents, authors and brands.
+We work with publishers, booksellers, agents, authors, festivals and brands.

 We strive to make the all-important connections between quality writing, comprehensive media exposure and book sales.

-We are experienced publishing professionals able to provide bespoke solutions to all aspects of the publishing process: either editorially, at the promotional stage, or from start to finish.
+We are experienced publishing professionals able to provide bespoke solutions to all aspects of the publishing process.

 Book PR Campaigns - print-media, broadcast, online and social media focus